joomcode/trace-analysis/README.md

 val durations = HotSpotAnalysis.getSpanDurations(spanDF, Seq(query))
 ```

-Here `durations` is a dataframe with scheme
+Here `durations` is a map of dataframes with scheme
 ```
 (
   "operation_name": name of the operation;